myplaceonline/myplaceonline/README.md

 ## Summary

-Do you feel negative mental burdens?
+Do you feel overwhelmed by information?
 "When was the last time I had a dentist appointment?"
 "Where did I put that link?"
-"What should I eat?"
 Myplaceonline helps you organize your thoughts.

 You know that thing that usually makes you smile.
-Seeing some baby faces, or watching dogs play, or hiking a mountain.
+Talking to a friend, or blowing bubbles, or hiking a mountain.
 Myplaceonline helps you do the things that give you joy.

 Are you feeling fulfilled?
 Myplaceonline helps you find meaning in the world.